rlucente-se-jboss/ib-fips-stig/README.md

     # disabled = ["kdump","autofs","debug-shell"]
     disabled = ["debug-shell"]

+### Apply quick and dirty STIG remediations
+Quick and dirty STIG remediations can be appended to the blueprint file.
+These replace the entire contents of the file using `customizations.files` stanzas even though a single line change would be sufficient.

+The remediations included here target all but two of the severity "high" STIG findings.
+The remaining two require modifying the `/boot` partition via the `grubby` command.

+To append the STIG remediations, use the following command.

+    cat severity-high-snippet.txt >> pre-stig-blueprint.toml

 ### Build the rpm-ostree image
 Push the modified blueprint and initiate the build of the rpm-ostree image.
 The following commands will compose an rpm-ostree image.
 This